DisCoTec/discotec.github.io/README.md

 ranging from theoretical foundations and formal description techniques to systems research issues.

-[DisCoTec 2022](http://www.discotec.org/2022) will take place at [IMT School for Advanced Studies](http://www.imtlucca.it/en) in June 13-17, 2022.
+[DisCoTec 2022](http://www.discotec.org/2022) will take place at [IMT School for Advanced Studies Lucca](http://www.imtlucca.it/en) in June 13-17, 2022.

 ## Steering Committee
 * Gianluigi Zavattaro (University of Bologna, Italy)